bhg995/lise/h5/Nimekas.md

 # Nimekäs

-_"Dig (Domain Information Groper) is a powerful command-line tool for querying DNS name servers"._ [1]
+_"Dig (Domain Information Groper) is a powerful command-line tool for querying DNS name servers.

-_"Most DNS administrators use dig to troubleshoot DNS problems because of its flexibility, ease of use, and clarity of output.
-Other lookup tools tend to have less functionality than dig"._ [2]
+Most DNS administrators use dig to troubleshoot DNS problems because of its flexibility, ease of use, and clarity of output.
+Other lookup tools tend to have less functionality than dig"_ [1]

 `dig` Komento on tehokas apuväline DNS-tietojen tarkisteluun.

 _"`host` is a simple utility for performing DNS lookups.
-It is normally used to convert names to IP addresses and vice versa"._ [3]
+It is normally used to convert names to IP addresses and vice versa"._ [2]

 `scp` Komennolla voi kopioida tiedostoja turvallisesti verkon ylitse palvelimeen SSH-yhteydellä. `scp` voi pyytää salasanaa jos sitä tarvitaan.
+[3]

 ## Laitteisto